 Table - 1; Age * Endemic Species are more vulnerable to extinction and therefore require special conservation efforts.

+In your methodology, you said you worked on 226 samples, I don’t understand the number 276 in your result.

 LEGEND; The above Table - 1 shows the relationship between AGE and Endemic Species are more vulnerable to extinction and therefore require special conservation efforts using Chi - Square.